documentationfor yFiles for HTML 3.0.0.1

 Drawing Elements in View Coordinates

-Drawing Custom Visuals in View Coordinates describes rendering arbitrary visualizations in view coordinates but there are already several default user interface visuals that can be configured to be drawn in view or intermediate coordinates:
+Drawing Custom Visuals in View Coordinates describes rendering arbitrary visualizations in view coordinates.
+However, there are already several default user interface visuals that can be configured to be drawn in view or intermediate coordinates:

 Marquee Rectangle

-Drawing the marquee rectangle in view coordinates is the typical experience users expect.
-Still, it can be beneficial to use intermediate coordinates either, for example when selecting rows in a hierarchically layouted graph.
+Drawing the marquee rectangle in view coordinates is what users typically expect.
+However, it can be beneficial to use intermediate coordinates, for example, when selecting rows in a hierarchically laid out graph.
 Use the useViewCoordinates property to switch between the two behaviors.

 // gim is a GraphEditorInputMode or GraphViewerInputMode